|

 side which had “New Electronically Controlled Train” written on it.
 This was

-July 1986 and entered service on to set K40 on 25th July 1986.
+on 19th July 1986 and entered service as set K40 on 25th July 1986.

 Compared to previous suburban carriages, the new C-sets had quite a distinctive